Chronic Myeloid Leukemia Treatment (PDQ®)–Health Professional Version

 • Cytogenetic positivity when previously cytogenetic-negative.

-Detection of the BCR::ABL translocation by reverse transcription–polymerase chain reaction (RT-PCR) during prolonged remissions does not constitute relapse on its own.
+Detection of the BCR::ABL1 translocation by reverse transcription–polymerase chain reaction (RT-PCR) during prolonged remissions does not constitute relapse on its own.
 However, exponential drops in quantitative RT-PCR measurements for 3 to 12 months correlates with the degree of cytogenetic response, just as exponential rises may be associated with quantitative RT-PCR measurements that are closely connected with clinical relapse.[1]
 Overt treatment failure is defined as a loss of hematologic remission or progression to accelerated-phase or blast crisis phase CML.
-A consistently rising quantitative RT-PCR BCR::ABL level suggests relapsed disease.
+A consistently rising quantitative RT-PCR BCR::ABL1 level suggests relapsed disease.

 Targeted therapy with TKIs